Feed for Birds: 7 Backyard Bird Food Options That Aren’t Seeds

 And of course, never put out spoiled food.

-Additionally, bird aficionados commonly avoid feeding birds rice, millet and sorghum.
+Additionally, bird aficionados commonly avoid feeding birds rice, millet, and sorghum.

 Birds deserve diverse, nutritious diets, just like us.
 Think of the joy you’ll give them when they score a strawberry or snatch up a mealworm!
 As with any animal, however, be extra cautious with wild birds, keeping a distance while you view them and maintaining your feeders so they’re eating in a clean environment.
-Be sure to stay educated and read up on foods that can be harmful or poisonous to pet birds, and the top things that birds find frightening.

 Share: